pauloabelha/pauloabelha.github.io/drafts/Curiosity.md

 Then it doesn’t.

-## When It Starts to Narrow

 Around seven, something shifts.
 The mind becomes more logical, more structured.
 It starts looking for rules.
 That’s good.
 But it also starts looking for the *right* answer — not just any answer.

 School reinforces this.
 Teachers ask questions they already know the answers to.
 Students learn to stop guessing out loud.
 Being wrong begins to feel worse than not asking at all.
 It’s subtle at first.
 But it builds.
 You can feel it — that moment when someone realizes it’s safer to look smart than to stay curious.

 That’s when curiosity stops being free.
 It starts negotiating with identity.

-## The Window That Briefly Reopens

 During early adolescence, curiosity comes back.
 The mind gains new tools — abstraction, self-reflection, counterfactual thinking.
 Teenagers start asking deeper questions.
 Not because someone told them to, but because their new hardware supports it.